atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 </figure>
 <figure class="img-grid clear">
 	<img src="{{ site.baseurl }}{{ page.image-directory }}chapter7/signs/exterior_sign3.png"
-			 alt="WESTGATE PLAZA embossed on stone monument in front of office building">
+			 alt="WESTGATE PLAZA embossed on stone monument in front of office building" />
   <figcaption>
 		Exterior signs labelling permanent rooms and spaces that are not located at a doorway do not have to be tactile but must meet visual criteria.
 	</figcaption>